MicrosoftDocs/VBA-Docs/api/Excel.Series.InvertIfNegative.md

 ## Example

-This example inverts the pattern for negative values in series one in Chart1.
+This example inverts the pattern for negative values in series one on Chart1.
 The example should be run on a 2D column chart.

 ```vb